dialpad/dialtone/README.md

 If you would like to contribute to Dialtone Vue the first step is to get the project running locally.
 Follow the below quickstart to do so.

 1. Clone the repo `git clone https://github.com/dialpad/dialtone-vue.git`
-2. Install storybook dependencies `npm run storybook:install`
+2. Install dependencies `npm run install:all`
-3. Install dialtone-vue dependencies `npm install`
-4. Run local dev server `npm start`
+3. Run local dev server `npm start`
-5. Visit local dev server at http://localhost:9011/
+4. Visit local dev server at http://localhost:9011/

 Next read the more detailed contributor documentation in [CONTRIBUTING.md](.github/CONTRIBUTING.md).